Phase 1 — Discovery

 Analyzes your XP codebase and content architecture in parallel — producing the artifact foundation every downstream migration phase depends on.

-Phase 1 is where the migration begins.
+Phase 1 is where migration analysis begins.
 The Discovery Orchestrator analyzes your source Sitecore XP site — codebase, content architecture, templates, and layout patterns — and produces the artifact foundation that every downstream phase depends on.
 Nothing else can start until Discovery is complete.

 Duration: ~5–15 minutes | Orchestrator: Discovery Orchestrator